mitin001/transcriber/blog/books/lindsay-gibson/2019/06-your-inner-world.md

 > The goal of the responses above is to stand up for the legitimacy of your inner world, not to try to change the EIP.
 Instead of reacting with frustrated passivity, you can take action and express your human right to feel your feelings and think your thoughts.
 When you speak up, you claim your status as a coequal.

 Remind the person that you're not going to be playing a role with them.
 Every parent must learn to treat their children as adults once they grow up.
-This is especially hard for emotionally immature people, who prefer others to be playing simple, stereotyped roles.
+This is especially hard for emotionally immature people, who prefer others to play simple, stereotyped roles.
 When they see that you're not an empty prop on their stage, that is, when they see evidence of your individuality, they will resort to emotional coercion to try to put you "back in your place" and thus reclaim their right to control you.
 To win against emotional coercion, act unemotionally.
 Ask the emotionally immature person to clarify the statements they make while interacting with you in a coercive way.

 > These questions show you heard the mocking subtext, but you’re not going along with it.
 You’re letting them know that if they are intending to put you down, they’ll have to spell it out; you’re not agreeing to read between the lines.
 When exposed in this way, EIPs will often downplay their attacks by saying they’re just joking or fooling around.